Think back to your childhood, when you were learning something new.

-When we do things solely based on these two criteria (money and social recognition), these can sometimes have dangerous side effects — leading to unrealized expectations, stress, unhappiness…
+When we do things solely based on these two criteria — money and social recognition — these can sometimes have dangerous side effects leading to unrealized expectations, stress, unhappiness, and so on.

-On the other hand, the things that we do based on attaining mastery are usually healthy and they promote genuine and long lasting happiness.
+On the other hand, the things that we do based on the attainment of mastery are usually healthy and they promote genuine and long-lasting wellbeing.

-This is not to say that we shouldn’t aspire to make money in the markets.
+This is not to say that we shouldn’t aspire to make money in trading.
 We can and should have that aspiration in mind, but we should also understand that there’s a universal process that leads there.
-In a simple word, it’s Mastery.
+And it’s Mastery.

 To master your mind is to master trading.

-As amazing a trading system you might have, or as talented you might be at predicting market direction, if you don’t spend time working on your mindset, these will be as useful to you as a $100 bill on deserted island.
+In trading, you might have an amazing a trading system or an uncanny talent to predicting market direction, but if you don’t spend time working on your mindset, these will be as useful to you as a $100 bill on a deserted island.

-On the other hand, if you spend even a quarter of your time mastering your mind, you will have a master key that will unlock the doors of profitability and an amazing life.
+On the other hand, if you spend even a quarter of your time mastering your mind, you will have a master key that will unlock the doors of not only profitability but also an amazing life.